lukasvermeer/srm/docs/faq.md

 Control | 9463 | 235 | 2.48% | -
 Treatment* | *9463* | 193 | 2.04% | -17.87%

-SRM tests help you detect and avoid selection bias.
+SRM tests are an easy way to detect and avoid selection bias.

 ## How can we detect Sample Ratio Mismatch?